dalenguyen/firebase-wordpress-docs/docs/intro/cloud-functions-deployment.rst

 In order to deploy cloud functions, you need to have `Nodejs <https://nodejs.org/en/>`_ installed on your machine.

+On Google Cloud Platform, go to your project and make sure Cloud Buid API and Cloud Functions are enabled.
+And the account that you use to deploy has `Service Account User` Role in order to deploy cloud functions to Firebase.

 Then install `firebase-tools <https://firebase.google.com/docs/cli>`_ packaged

 .. code-block:: bash